Eckhardt-D/firemaker/readme.md

         handleCodeInApp: true
     };

+// The first parameter is the email to send the link to.
-Firemaker('emailLink').signUp('emailtosendto', _, actionCodeSettings);
+Firemaker('emailLink').signUp('example@mail.com', _, actionCodeSettings);
 ```

-# Enjoy, this package may grow over time to include more method and options
+# Enjoy, this package may grow over time to include more methods and options